More Table Talk?

 I'm a very reluctant blogger who has repeatedly questioned the motives behind relaunching Table Talk.
 Am I trying to resurrect a ministry and a calling that existed a great many years ago?
 And who would my audience be after all this time?
 So, instead of dreaming about ways to expand my readership, what resonates with me is becoming more focused and more intentional about my core audience.
 It boils down to this:

-There are a few individuals I've invited to join our little table talks, primarily those with whom I’ve felt a genuine sense of community—immediate family, cousins at our annual camp meeting, alumni from the 1971 Jesus Movement at the University of Tennessee at Martin, Maranatha discipleship groups in various locations, and members of Every Nation-Victory churches worldwide.
+There are a few individuals I've invited to join our little table talks, primarily those with whom I’ve felt a genuine sense of community—immediate family, cousins at our annual camp meeting, alumni from the 1971 Jesus Movement at the University of Tennessee at Martin, Maranatha discipleship groups in various locations, and a few members of Every Nation-Victory churches worldwide.
 Some of those I taught and discipled, others inspired and discipled me.
 In the final analysis, we discipled each other more than anything else.

 This is no farewell address, though I have recently become a septuagenarian (70+ years).
 I asked my youngest granddaughter if she knew what a septuagenarian was.